 Check out some of our favorite Disney pools here!

 Mini Handheld Fan

 We all want to find relief when that Florida sun is burning BRIGHT, as it often does.
-It may also feel a little warmer now that we’re wearing masks in the parks.
 We often recommend packing a travel-sized fan to cool you off in line or while walking around.
 Is it a comfort item?
 Yep.
 Is it necessary?
 No way.
 If you don’t mind sweating it out a little bit in the heat, this is totally one you can skip.